mosaicml/examples/examples/llm/README.md

 # How many GPUs do I need to train a LLM?
-This is a complicated question in general, but if we assume that you are using FSDP with `FULL_SHARD`, activation checkpointing, and DecoupledAdamW, then a good rule of thumb is:
+This is a complicated question in general, but if we assume that you are using FSDP with `FULL_SHARD`, activation checkpointing, and `DecoupledAdamW`, then a good rule of thumb is:

 > Your total cluster memory in GB should be larger than  16 * N (# billions of params).